 - When you think you understand everything in the lesson, take the Practice Test.
 If you get all the answers right, you're ready for the Post Test.
 If you miss a question, review the lesson.

-- When you get 100% on the Post Test, you have successfully finished this section!
+- When you get 80% or higher on the Post Test, you have successfully finished this section!
 Congratulations!

 Lesson Completion, Progress Reports, Assessment and Transcripts